code-ink-space/directoryph/src/home.md

-# Philippines Web Directory
+# Philippines Internet Directory

-**A curated directory of links to online Filipino destinations.**
+**A curated directory of links to online Filipino website destinations.**

 Submit suggestions by opening an issue on [GitHub](https://github.com/code-ink-space/directoryph/issues/new).